abdelrhmanmohsenn/PIC-MCU-Interfacing/ECU_Layer/Relay/README.md

      - `relay_turn_on(&relay_config)`: Turns on the Relay.
      - `relay_turn_off(&relay_config)`: Turns off the Relay.

-### 📄 Documentation
-- Detailed descriptions and usage guidelines can be found in the comments within the header and source files.
-- Feel free to modify the code as needed for your specific project requirements.

 ### 🌟 Example
 Here's a simple example to demonstrate how to use the Relay driver: